 Biometric data is ideal for user verification.
 Biometric verification methods include facial recognition, fingerprint scanning, and any other measure of a unique physical attribute of a person.

 Biometrics offers the most secure and user-friendly method for user verification or authentication.
 Biometric data is much more difficult to fake, steal, or copy than other verification methods.
 Additionally, since biometric scanners collect physical attributes, it provides a better user experience because it does not require a user to have access to documents or devices or memorize unique information.
+Learn what biometric authentication is.

 ID Document Verification